 Manage the space.
-If you have a small area you want to use for your design, make sure you maximize it.
-In this case, you don’t have to select stones of varying sizes.
+If you have a small area you want to use for your landscape design, make sure you maximize it.
+In this case, you don’t have to select gardening stones of varying sizes.
 Choosing rocks of the same sizes throughout the feature and only tacking with a few bigger ones.

 Now choose your stone type.
 You should choose stones that are indigenous to your locale so that it will fit in well with the environment and you don’t go too far to get appropriate ones to use.
 The stone here is appropriate for this location but may be out of place in another location.

 Choose varying levels of your stone.
 In this feature, we can see flat stones that are used as the bedding surrounded the smaller, round stones.
 Most streams have a collection of stones and may be arranged haphazardly.
 Following suit means your own bed can also have that natural look and achieve the same effect.

 Flowers and other beatification.
 You may like to make your creek bed look as naturally as possible by adding flowers.
 However, you need to have enough space for this to be achieved.
 If you are creative, you can easily maximize whatever space you have.